 Continuing Education Credits: Total PDUs/Contact Hours: 40 Strategic & Business Management PDUs: 11.5 Technical PM PDUs: 23.5 CEUs: 4 (Contact Hours: 40 hours) HRCIs: 40 (Type: Specified – Strategic Business: 40) SHRMs: 35

-Estimated time to complete: 40 hours
+Estimated time to complete: 40 hours (365 days access time)

 Self-Paced Online Certificate Description: